Introduction

 You can verify a Process Flow Diagram by conducting a thorough review of the diagram’s accuracy and completeness.
 Examine each step in the process to ensure that it’s accurately represented in the diagram.

 Check for any missing steps or incorrect sequencing.
-Compare the diagram to the actual production process to ensure that it reflects the reality of operations.
+Compare the diagram to the actual production process to ensure that it reflects the reality of operational risks.

 Listing All Potential Hazards